sodadata/docs/soda-agent/secrets.md

 * <a href="https://external-secrets.io/latest/provider/azure-key-vault/" target="_blank">Azure Key Vault</a>

 ### Prerequisites
-* You have set up a Kubernetes cluster in your cloud services environment and deployed a Soda Agent in the cluster.
+* You have set up a Kubernetes cluster in your cloud services environment and deployed a self-hosted Soda Agent in the cluster.
 * For the purpose of this example procedure, you have set up and are using a Hashicorp Vault which contains a key-value pair for `POSTGRES_USERNAME` and `POSTGRES_PASSWORD` at the path `local/soda`.

 ### Install and set up the External Secrets Operator